 - 2 tablespoon olive oil

 - Preheat oven to 400 F.

 - To roast garlic, cut the top off an entire head of garlic so cloves are exposed.
 Drizzle with olive oil and salt, wrap in aluminum foil and roast 35-40 minutes, until fork tender and golden brown.

 - Meanwhile, peel potatoes, dice and boil in a large pot until fork tender - about 20 minutes.
 When done, drain and set aside.

-- In two separate pots, cook lentils and quinoa according to package directions.
+- In a separate pot, cook lentils and quinoa according to package directions.

-- In a large saucepan, sauté onions and leeks in olive oil over medium heat for about 5 minutes.
+- In a large saucepan, sauté onions in olive oil over medium heat for about 5 minutes.
 Add garlic and cook for another 2-3 minutes.

 - Add mushrooms, carrots and peas and sauté about 5 minutes, until tender.
-Add cooked lentils, quinoa, spinach, vegetable broth, tarragon, parsley, salt, pepper and paprika.
+Add cooked lentils, quinoa, 1 ¼ cup of vegetable broth, parsley, salt, pepper and paprika.

-- When garlic is ready, add to potatoes and mash.
-Add vegan butter, broth and salt and stir well to combine.
+- Once garlic is roasted, add to potatoes and mash.
+Add vegan butter, broth, and salt and stir well to combine.
 Taste and adjust if needed.